Jack Dawkins, 2024

 (CW: Altered states/psychosis/reality shifting.
 The discussion is academic and contains minimal details of our or anyone else’s psychotic episodes, but I know the topics can be triggering nonetheless.
 Also, brief mentions of abuse.)

 It is bad enough when one’s self-knowledge is wobbly, thanks to the relentless exposure to people and situations that degrade one’s ability to recognise oneself as a valid knower.
 Racism and sexism (which includes misogyny, homophobia, and transphobia) are the commonest of these self-knowledge-destroyers; ableism, xenophobia, and classism play a similar role.
 This is what we’ve experienced as a Black, transmasculine, disabled plural system.
 Everywhere we look, we marginalised people are told that our self-knowledge is invalid, that it is impossible for a marginalised person to step outside their experience and analyse a situation objectively and logically.
 It is, in short, the presumption that to be marginalised is to be less intelligent or rational.
-This hostility towards one’s capacity to know oneself and understand one’s experiences logically is called “epistemic injustice,” an idea introduced by the philosopher Miranda Fricker in 2007, in a book by the same name.
+This hostility toward one’s capacity to know oneself and understand one’s experiences logically is called “epistemic injustice,” an idea introduced by the philosopher Miranda Fricker in 2007, in a book by the same name.

 Abuse, too, destabilises one’s self-knowledge.
 When we are told, either in word or in deed, that we are unworthy of existence and respect, it stands to reason that we will reflexively challenge the validity of our thoughts and perceptions.
 After all, if we have been groomed to see an abuser as an authority, we will grant them the power to define our reality for us.
 Once you try to extricate yourself from the relationship, the abuser will try to cast your dissatisfaction as counterfactual nonsense.
 They will cite the rankest bullshit like “false-memory syndrome” to invalidate the real suffering we have experienced at their hands.